playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 Obviously, this by itself would not render anything, but let's change that.
 Let's say I want to use a template outlet for both of these templates outside of the `helloThereMsg` template declaration.

-You might think, based on what we know about template reference variables, that rendering the `testingMessage` template as well would be a trivial task - they're accessable accross the template, no?
+You might think, based on what we know about template reference variables, that rendering the `testingMessage` template as well would be a trivial task - they're accessible across the template, no?
 Well, let's try:

 ```html
 <ng-template #helloThereMsg>